 A few fighters, such as Marvin Hagler, Rob Kaman, and Fabio Pinca have been successful using both stances.
 It is possible to do and beautiful to see.
 However, I believe these individuals are the exception not the norm.
 Keeping that in mind, mastering one stance and adding a few simple moves in the opposite stance is not a bad idea.
 It will give you extra options, and may help you recover if your lead leg is getting battered by low kicks.

 Pierre Smith started his journey in martial arts after witnessing Bruce Lee on the silver screen.
 He began training Tae Kwon Do, earning his black belt by his 18th birthday.
 He took up Muay Thai in 2000, training under Kru Nestor in New York City.
 Later on, Pierre moved to South Florida and trained at American Top Team under Olympic gold medalist Howard Davis Jr. Today, Pierre teaches Muay Thai and personal fitness in the South Florida region.
-Pierre can be reached by Email at firstname.lastname@example.org and on Instagram.
+Pierre can be reached by Email at email@example.com, on Instagram and his blog AllMightyPublication.